jrlambert1/Formula_1_Project/README.md

 ## Here is a snapshot description of model preparation including:
 1. renamed columns to better describe column
 2. renamed misspelt names (ex.
 Finish Surnames needed to be changed for accuracy)

+## Model Data

+Before running models to my dataset, I had to make sure I would pick efficient methods to create an accurate predictor using cross validation and other methods.
+The biggest obstacle that I had to be cognoscente of is overfitting.
+Hence the reason for the use of cross validation.

+Cross Validation was executed by:
+1. Training set was taken from 18 years
+2. Validation set was taken from 5 years
+3. Testing set was taken from 2 years